sapista/PatternPDFProjector/readme.md

 ![alt text](https://github.com/sapista/PatternPDFProjector/blob/master/img/screenshot.png "PatternPDFProjector GUI")

-This software is developed by Pere Ràfols following an open-source model under the terms of GPL3 license.
+This software was developed with love by Pere Ràfols as a gift to his wife.
+The program is delivered following an open-source model under the terms of GPL3 license.